Framed defects in ABJ(M): Perturbative evaluation at generic framing

 As reviewed in section \ref{sec:framing}, for the 1/2 BPS loops the matrix model predicts that framing contributions exponentiate to an overall one-loop exact phase.
 A more intricate structure appears for the 1/6 BPS bosonic loop, see \eqref{eq:bosonic_framing}, where the two blocks $W_{\rm bos}$ and $\hat{W}_{\rm bos}$ acquire different phases.
 Furthermore, in this case the two phases are corrected at higher orders \cite{Bianchi:2016yzj}.
 It is then interesting to investigate what happens along the RG flows, away from the two fixed points.

 Our general result in \eqref{eq:renormalizedvev} seems to indicate that there is still a framing phase that might exponentiate.
-Whether it exponentiates to a single phase factor or it splits into different phase factors can be better understood by analyzing how framing contributions organize themselves in the calculation done using the one-dimensional auxiliary field method \cite{Dorn:1986dt,Craigie:1980qs,Castiglioni:2022yes}.
-We recall that in this approach the expectation value of a BPS Wilson loop described by a superconnection $\cL$ is given by
+Whether it exponentiates to a single phase factor or it splits into different phase factors can be better understood by analyzing how framing contributions organize themselves in the calculation done using the one-dimensional auxiliary field method \cite{Dorn:1986dt,Craigie:1980qs,Castiglioni:2022yes}, where the expectation value of a BPS Wilson loop described by a superconnection $\cL$ is given by

 Here $\Psi$ is a Grassmann-odd supermatrix consisting of one-dimensional fields which minimally couple to $\cL$.
 Performing the trace in \eqref{eq:1dW} and identifying equivalent contributions, we obtain that the expectation value can be calculated as the sum of the two-point functions~\cite{Castiglioni:2022yes}